 In the US, an outbreak of monkeypox occurred in 2003, when infected rodents imported as pets from Africa spread the virus to pet prairie dogs, which then infected people in the Midwest.
 The outbreak involved 35 confirmed, 13 probable, and 22 suspected cases in 6 states, but there were no deaths.

 Monkeypox is probably transmitted from animals via body fluids, including salivary or respiratory droplets or contact with wound exudate.
-Person-to-person transmission occurs inefficiently; attack rates of 3 to 11% (but up to 50%) have been reported in people living with a monkeypox-infected person (1).
+Person-to-person transmission occurs inefficiently and is thought to occur primarily through large respiratory droplets via prolonged face-to-face contact.
+The overall secondary attack rate following contact with a known human source is 3%, and attack rates up to 50% have been reported in people living with a monkeypox-infected person (1 Reference Monkeypox, a rare disease, is caused by the monkeypox virus, which is structurally related to the smallpox virus and causes similar, but usually milder illness.
+Monkeypox, like smallpox, is... read more ).
 Transmission in hospital settings has also been documented.
 Most patients are children.
-In Africa, mortality rate ranges from 4 to 22%.
+In Africa, case fatality rate ranges from 4 to 22%.

 Clinically, monkeypox is similar to smallpox; however, skin lesions occur more often in crops, and lymphadenopathy occurs in monkeypox but not in smallpox.
 Secondary bacterial infection of the skin and lungs may occur.